adisorbo/NEONReplicationPackage/README.md

-# NEON_Replication_Package

-Replication Package for the paper entitled "Exploiting Natural Language Structures in Software Informal Documentation"
+# Replication Package for the paper entitled "Exploiting Natural Language Structures in Software Informal Documentation"

 Description of the content of folder "NEON_replication_package":
 1) the folder "RQ1" contains: